mockk/mockk/README.md

 ### Verification order

-`verifyAll` verifies that all calls happened without checking it's order.
+`verifyAll` verifies that all calls happened without checking its order.
 `verifySequence` verifies that the exact sequence happened and `verifyOrder` that calls happened in order.
 `wasNot Called` verifies that mock or list of mocks was not called at all.